 As a graduate student at Cambridge, you are a member of a college which provides a social, pastoral and welfare structure for your time at Robinson.
 This doesn't happen without the Fellows and the college staff, and below you will find a list and a description of the more visible people in college.

 Sir Richard Heaton KCB

 The Deputy Warden

 There are lots of different titles for the heads of Oxbridge Colleges (e.g. Master, President) but at Robinson, the Head of House is called the Warden.
 The Warden is in overall charge of the College and chairs the major committees.
-The post is currently held by Prof David Yates, a lawyer.
-His deputy is Prof Peter Kornicki who is Head of the Japanese Department.
+The post is currently held by Sir Richard Heaton KCB.
 You are most likely to meet them at one of the social events either in Freshers Week, at our termly dinner with the Fellows (MCR-SCR Hall) or at our Research Days.

 The Senior Tutor

 The Senior Tutor looks after the academic studies of the college along with the welfare of the Junior Members (i.e. undergraduates and graduates).
 He obviously can not personally look after everyone so he has a team of tutors that specifically look after graduates.
 His office can be found in the Tutorial Office on V staircase.

 His assistant, Mrs Keisha Sharp (firstname.lastname@example.org) is a fount of all knowledge and looks after the tutorial office.
 She should be your first point of contact if you need a new blue University card, need an official student verification letter and most other things.
 She will also know the right person to speak to if she cannot help you.
 She is also in charge of accommodation allocation.